jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Aurunat, The Inevitable.md

 Aurunat, was an Inevitable created by [[Mechanus]], a god responsible for balance, law, and order.
 Their role is to correct particular cosmic imbalances.
 Aurunat was slain by [[The Savage Seven]] and pieces of [[Pieces of The Inevitable|it's body]] were used to create powerful magical items.
 The [[Sea of Swords]] believes that by reuniting the items they can prevent the destruction of Karsus/Mystrala again if someone were to recreate the [[Karsus]]'s Avatar ritual.
 There are many groups out there trying to collect all the pieces.

+[[Solonor]] believes by re-implanting three of its pieces it can come to life in a limited capacity to defend the Heart of Karsus.